Why You Shouldn’t Use CRM Software

 A common misconception is to look at CRM as only a tool or a software system used by the sales team – entering data, tracking the customer pipeline and creating sales reports.
 CRM does not refer only to a tool – it is also a strategy and a mindset.

-One of the most important aspects of Customer Relationship Management is to create a standardised set of activities and processes to make sure every potential customer will get the same level of excellent service, information and consultation.
+One of the most important aspects of Customer Relationship Management is to create a standardized set of activities and processes to make sure every potential customer will get the same level of excellent service, information and consultation.
 You can do it the old-school way – on paper or in a spreadsheet, but using CRM software will enable your whole team to cooperate in the most efficient and fluent way.

-Start with defining your principles, values and actions to create the core of your customer communication strategy.
+Start with defining your principles, values and actions to create the core of your customer communication strategy:

 - Map out all the stages and steps your customer passes from the first hello to the final invoice.

 - Create the set of touchpoints and activities your salespeople will use to help the customer pass the stages with ease.

 - Write down the rules of communication, such as the limits of autonomy and decision-making hierarchy.